-Frequent Urination In Dogs
+Frequent Urination in Dogs

-We are all familiar with the scene in Jurassic Park where Dr. Ian Malcolm famously states, “When you gotta go, you gotta go” right when Donald Gennaro bolts towards the bathroom after the T-Rex escapes her pen.
-Although none of us have quite been in that extreme realm of a situation, we can all relate to the pain-aching discomfort of having to “hold it in.”
-Just like you can’t cross your legs forever, your canine companion needs frequent walks to urinate.
-But, how much is too much?
+We are all familiar with the scene in Jurassic Park where Dr. Ian Malcolm famously states, “When you gotta go, you gotta go,” right when Donald Gennaro bolts towards the bathroom after the T-Rex escapes her pen.
+Although most of us have never quite reached that extreme of a situation as adults, we can all relate to the pain-aching discomfort of having to “hold it in.”
+Like you can’t cross your legs forever, your canine companion needs frequent walks to urinate.
+But how much is too much?
 Is your dog urinating more frequently than he used to?

-Endocrine diseases including Diabetes and Cushing’s disease are often thought of most commonly.
-The most common form of diabetes (mellitus), is caused by a pancreatic deficiency where too little insulin is produced, resulting in the inability to drive carbohydrates/sugars into the cells.
-When properly regulated with diet and insulin supplementation, excessive thirst and urination will improve and your dog will revert back to more normal levels.
+Endocrine diseases including Diabetes and Cushing’s disease, are often thought of most commonly.
+The most common form of diabetes (mellitus) is caused by a pancreatic deficiency where too little insulin is produced, resulting in the inability to drive carbohydrates/sugars into the cells.
+When properly regulated with diet and insulin supplementation, excessive thirst and urination will improve, and your dog will revert to more normal levels.

-If you think your dog is drinking more and as a result, urinating larger amounts it is important to schedule an Appointment with one of our veterinary hospitals.
-During your appointment, our Veterinary Team will obtain a thorough history including how long the condition has been going on, any perceived weight loss, difficulty urinating and the number of times urinating, as well as ask about other changes you may have noted at home.
+If you think your dog is drinking more and, as a result, urinating larger amounts, it is important to schedule an Appointment with one of our veterinary hospitals.
+During your appointment, our Veterinary Team will obtain a thorough history, including how long the condition has existed, any perceived weight loss, difficulty urinating, and the number of times urinating, as well as ask about other changes you may have noted at home.

-Jeffrey Stupine, V.M.D
+Jeffrey Stupine, V.M.D.

 Medical Director, World of Animals Veterinary Hospitals